akudrya/ToDos/AIS.md

 ## Week 2 01/25 - 02/02

+- [ ] Calculate number and location of receiving stations using online globe (EarthBrowser or Google Earth).
 - [ ] Interview users of AIS: what kind of data do they use/submit, limitations, problems in system and interface and potential obstacles.
 - [ ] Find and interview potential users of a small AIS receivers to learn about their needs and problems to solve.
-Learn about usage conditions, power supply and internet connection.
+Learn about usage conditions, power supply and internet connection. (iSailor)
 - [ ] Research from online sources about Exact Earth and Marinetraffic products, partnerships, users.
+- [ ] Plan potential products using s-AIS (B2B, B2b, B2C)

 ## Week 3 02/03 - 02/10